Who Invented GPS – The Collective Genius That Changed Our World

 Reflecting on her journey, West once said, "I knew deep in my heart that nothing was getting in my way."
 Her determination and precision in programming and coding massive machines were key in developing the Seasat radar altimetry project, which directly contributed to the geodetic Earth model—a cornerstone of GPS technology.
 Although her work was long overlooked, her recognition as a GPS pioneer is well-deserved, showcasing her as a role model for future generations.

-• Detailed analysis of satellite data, is crucial for the development of GPS technology.
+- Detailed analysis of satellite data, crucial for the development of GPS technology

-As Black History Month approaches, figures like Dr. West remind us of the hidden gems in history, whose impact we feel in our daily lives.
+Figures like Dr. West remind us of the hidden pioneers in history whose impact we feel in our daily lives.
 The next time you pull out your phone to navigate, remember the efforts of pioneers like Dr. Gladys West, who helped shape the GPS you rely on.

 Roger L. Easton: The Architect Behind Precise Satellite Tracking